 If you make this coconut chicken tikka masala, be sure to leave a comment and/or give this recipe a rating!
 Above all, I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to tag me on Instagram!
 Looking through the photos of recipes you all have made is my favorite!

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.

 Super Simple Coconut Chicken Tikka Masala

 No need for takeout with this Coconut Chicken Tikka Masala...it's healthier, has incredible flavor, and is made with only a few pantry staple ingredients!

 1. To make the curry paste.
 In a blender or food processor, combine the onion, shallot, garlic, ginger, garam masala, turmeric, salt, red pepper flakes, and lemon zest.
 Pulse until a smooth paste forms, about 1 minute.

 2. To make the chicken.
 In a gallon-size zip-top bag, combine 2 tablespoons of the curry paste, the chicken, and the yogurt.
 Seal the bag and massage the mixture into the chicken to cover completely.
 Marinate at room temperature for 30 minutes or refrigerate up to overnight.

 3. Heat a large, high-sided skillet over medium heat.
-Add ¼ cup of the curry paste and cook until fragrant, about 1 minute.
+Add ¼ cup to 1/2 cup (use to your taste) of the curry paste and cook until fragrant, about 1 minute.
 Stir in the chicken, coconut milk, and tomato paste.
 Cover and cook until the chicken is cooked through, 15 to 20 minutes.
 Remove the lid and simmer until the sauce thickens slightly, about 5 minutes more.

 4. Stir in the cilantro and serve the chicken over rice.